geeksforsocialchange/gfsc-v3/content/blog/2024/ctp_first_year/index.md

 ---
-title: "Growing Great Ideas Public Report"
-date: 2024-02-21
-subtitle: Our first year of Community Technology Partnerships
+title: "Our first year of Community Technology Partnerships"
+date: 2024-02-26
+subtitle: Key findings from our National Lottery Community Fund funded project
 description: "What we've learnt, what we've done, what we want to do, what's next: our first year developing Community Technology Partnerships with funding from the National Lottery Community Fund"
 author: kim
 social: social.jpg
-published: false
+draft: false
+aliases: /ggi_report
+projects:
+  - placecal
 ---

+{{<image src="PlaceCal_16by9_LocalArea.png" alt="An illustration of a community of place" classList="image--frame image--center">}}

-# What is a CTP?
+## What is a CTP?

 Community Technology Partnerships (CTPs) are a concept we’ve been developing [since 2016](https://gfsc.studio/blog/2017/tech-culture-failing-communities/), with [a journal paper on the approach published in 2020](https://gfsc.studio/project/making-a-place/) and our first [official funding happening in 2022](https://gfsc.studio/blog/2022/national-network-community-technology-partnerships/) thanks to the National Lottery Community Fund.
 Since then we’ve been working hard on refining and exploring CTPs and our flagship tool PlaceCal in order to help connect communities without needing to rely on walled-gardens and big tech.

 What have we learnt about CTPs in this first year?
 The rest of this post is a selection of some of the “best bits” of our first year report.
 We will be sharing the rest of our findings in the coming months and years!

 > Disadvantaged communities and their people are not the problem – they are the solution
+>

-_Hazel Stuteley OBE, Chair C2 National Charity_
+> _Hazel Stuteley OBE, Chair C2 National Charity_

 This quote informed the outcome of our first year in ways we could not have anticipated.
 The overarching narrative of our first year is one of shifting priorities and rescoping our activities due to the ongoing impact of Covid-19, and the the large scale removal of state support by the Conservative government.
 Illness, cost of living challenges, the climate crisis, and complete burnout across the sector has had a huge impact on both our abilities and the communities we work with.